 It's important when checking smaller side stones to be even more gentle and precise with your examination.
 Use the pin test while wearing magnifying glasses.

-It's important to be careful because the accent stones have a lot less metal holding them into place than focal stones do, making them much more susceptible to becoming loose and falling out.
+Be careful because the accent stones have a lot less metal holding them into place than focal stones do, making them much more susceptible to becoming loose and falling out.

-Don't Press On Your Stones!
+Don't Press on Your Stones!

 One of the biggest mistakes people make with their rings is when they are putting them on and off.